KearaBerlin/tic_tac_toe/readme.md

 This package works with the Kinova Gen3 Lite manipulator arm to play Tic Tac Toe on paper against a human opponent.

 ## Playing Tic Tac Toe With the Robot
-1. Ensure you have installed python (https://www.python.org/downloads/), ROS (http://wiki.ros.org/ROS/Installation), and the Kortex API (https://github.com/Kinovarobotics/kortex).
+1. Ensure you have installed python (https://www.python.org/downloads/), ROS (http://wiki.ros.org/ROS/Installation), and the ROS Kortex API (https://github.com/Kinovarobotics/ros_kortex).
 2. Clone this repo into your catkin_ws/src directory.
 3. Set up and connect to the Kinova Gen3 Lite robot with your computer (see the manuals at https://www.kinovarobotics.com/product/gen3-lite-robots#Product__resources)
 4. Set up a camera looking down on only the tic tac toe board.